boscoh/pdbremix/readme.md

 - `pdbcheck` checks for common defects in a PDB
 - `pdbstrip` cleans up PDB for MD simulations

-These tools implement standard structural biology algorithms:
+The following tools implement standard algorithms:

 - `pdbvol` calculates volume of a PDB
 - `pdbasa` calculates accessible surface-area of a PDB
 - `pdbrmsd` calculates RMSD between PDB files

-For these algorithmic tools, you get a large speed gain if you run them  through `pypy`:
+For these tools, you get an impressive speed-up if use use `pypy`:

 	> pdbfetch 1be9
 	> pdbstrip 1be9.pdb